xuemeiwei/Mobile-Portfolio-Master/README.md

   $> cd /path/to/your-project-folder
   $> \.ngrok http 8080
 ```
-3. Go to website [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and input the public URL ngrok gives you.
+3. Go to website: [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and input the public URL ngrok gives you.

 ## Optimizations
-1. For the optimization for the first task, there are following optimizations:
+### 1. For the optimization for the first task, there are following optimizations:
 1) Remove the link to Open Sans fonts;
 2) Add media = "print" for print.css;
 3) Move js to the end of index.html;
-4) Optimiza image files.
+4) Optimize image files.

-2. For the optimization for the first task, there are following optimizations:
+### 2. For the optimization for the first task, there are following optimizations:
 1).
 Created a local vrailable to save randomPizzaContainer outside the loop, Moved the newwidth and dx variables out of the loop, Saved the array length
 2).
 Moved the pizzasDiv variable outside the loop
 3).
 Created local variables to save document.bodyscrollTop / 1250 outside the loop
 4).
 Changed the generating pizzas part by changing document.getElementById("movingPizzas1");